-HIV is a sexually transmitted infection (STI) that weakens a person’s immune system.
-It can lead to acquired immune deficiency syndrome (AIDS) if untreated.
-Getting early treatment improves a person’s chance of living longer.
+HIV is a sexually transmitted infection (STI).
+Without treatment, HIV weakens a person’s immune system and can lead to acquired immune deficiency syndrome (AIDS).

 People may acquire HIV through bodily fluids such as blood, semen, breast milk, and vaginal and anal fluids.

 There is no permanent cure for HIV.
 However, a person can manage the condition with treatment.
 This can slow the disease’s progression and prolong a person’s life.

 About 1.2 million people in the United States are living with HIV.